 The Cardiovascular Imaging Leadership (CVT) program is offered by Clemson University in partnership with Greenville Health System (GHS).
 The program provides undergraduate students with a required core of public health, science and leadership classes on Clemson’s campus and technical training in noninvasive cardiovascular technology at the GHS Patewood campus.

-The goal of this program is to develop the next generation of dually credentialed sonographers capable of offering cutting edge technologies for cardiovascular patients and the vascular surgeons and cardiologists who treat their diseases.
+Develop the next generation of dually credentialed sonographers capable of offering cutting edge technologies for cardiovascular patients and the vascular surgeons and cardiologists who treat their diseases.

 The junior-level CVT courses are taught by registered cardiovascular sonographers at the GHS Institute for Vascular Health.
-The senior-level CVT fieldwork courses are directed by registered cardiovascular sonographers within multiple in-patient and out-patient clinical settings throughout GHS.
+The senior-level CVT fieldwork courses are directed by registered cardiovascular sonographers within multiple inpatient and outpatient clinical settings throughout GHS.
 Graduates of this concentration are prepared to sit for the American Registry of Diagnostic Medical Sonographers (ARDMS) exams in adult echocardiography (RDCS) and vascular technology (RVT).